English

 Round walk

-A 2 km loop that takes you through lush forest, past cliffside viewpoints, and directly across from the falls.
-Suitable for most fitness levels and ideal for families or casual walkers.
+A 2 km loop through lush forest with cliffside viewpoints, directly across from the falls.
+Suitable for most fitness levels, ideal for families and casual walkers.

 Prince Henry Cliff walk